Jobhdez/pine/README.md

 ```
 ## Examples

-So far it can compile expressions such as this one:
+So far it can compile the following expressions:

 ```
 let x = 0;; while x < 4;: if x < 5; then print(x);; let x = x + 1;; else print(3);;
 ```